weewx/weewx/docs_src/reference/weewx-options/stdrestful.md

 #### stale

-How old a record can be in seconds before it will not be used for a catch up.
+How old a record can be in seconds before it will not be used for a catch-up.
 CWOP does not use the timestamp on a posted record.
 Instead, they use the wall clock time that it came in.
-This means that if your station is off the air for a long period of time, then when WeeWX attempts a catch up, old data could be interpreted as the current conditions.
+This means that if your station is off the air for a long period of time, then when WeeWX attempts a catch-up, old data could be interpreted as the current conditions.
 Optional.
 Default is `600`.

 #### server_list